valu-digital/wp-graphql-cache/README.md

 clear that zone with `CacheManager::clear_zone($zone)`.

 The `zone` is a caching zone the cache will be stored to.
-Zones are needed because the cached values are written to multiple cache keys.

-Multiple cache keys are used because these things can change between
+Zones are needed because the cached responses are written to multiple cache keys because graphql variables and the current user can change between calls to the same query
-queries:

--   GraphQL variables
--   Current user id
--   The actual GraphQL query content

-This also means that caches are not shared between different versions of the queries or between users.

 The zone can be cleared with `CacheManager::clear_zone()`